If your garage door won't open the most likely cause is a broken spring. What should you do next?

 All garage doors have springs and they do the hard work of raising and lowering the door.
 Some doors have only one spring.
 Most have two.
 Rarely a very heavy garage door may have three or even four springs.
 A broken garage door spring always adversely affects the operation of the door.
 A broken spring means the garage door feels heavy.
 The opener will normally not be able to lift the door more than a few inches when the door has a broken spring.
 That's good because this alerts the user that there is a problem with the door.
 If the opener can still lift the door with a broken spring, the door and the opener are dealing with much greater forces than normal and can lead to damage to the door and/or the opener.

-Basically, there are four types of garage door springs.
+Basically, there are three types of garage door springs.

 In the case of Torsion and Extension springs it's pretty easy to identify a broken spring.
 These springs are exposed and easy to inspect visually.
 In the case of a torsion spring, a gap of three or so inches anywhere in the body of the spring is obvious and easy to see.
 In the case of extension springs usually the hook on either end of the spring will have snapped off, also easy to see.